-The European Institute of Molecular Magnetism, the President and the members of the Olivier Kahn Award International Jury are pleased to announce that the laureate of the sixth Olivier Kahn International Award is Dr. Matteo Mannini, Assistant Professor, Department of Chemistry, University of Florence, Italy.
+The European Institute of Molecular Magnetism, the Chairman and the members of the Olivier Kahn Award International Jury are pleased to announce that the laureate of the seventh Olivier Kahn International Award is Dr. Nicholas Chilton, Research Fellow at the Department of Chemistry of Manchester University, United Kingdom.

-The international jury delivering the Award selected the laureate among several young outstanding scientists - chemists and physicists - having contributed actively to the development of molecular magnetism in Europe and having provided the international community with remarkable scientific results.
-The members of the jury were extremely impressed by the very high standard of the candidates.
-They wish full success in the development of their remarkable but challenging projects to the laureate and the other candidates.
+The international jury delivering the Award selected the laureate among young outstanding scientists having contributed actively to the development of molecular magnetism in Europe and having provided the international community with remarkable scientific results.
+The members of the jury were deeply impressed by the very high standard of the candidates.
+They wish to the laureate and to the candidates, full success in the development of their remarkable but challenging projects.

-The Award will be presented on the occasion of the European Conference on Molecular Magnetism, ECMM 2017, to be held in Bucharest, Romania on August 27-31.
+The Award will be presented on the occasion of the European Conference on Molecular Magnetism, ECMM 2019, to be held in Firenze, Italy on September 15-18.
 The laureate will present an invited lecture on this occasion, on the afternoon of September 15th

 The European Institute of Molecular Magnetism (EIMM)

 - Dante Gatteschi, President, Emeritus Professor, Università degli Studi di Firenze, Florence, Italy